ZahidBahadirToruk/PROJECTpython/README.md

 ### Things to do
 * ~~create the programe~~
 * calculate points at the end of the game
-* use "for" loop instead of "if's"
+* use "list" instead of "if's"
 *